|

 - Three for the Show ** - Betty Grable and the Champions offer some

-good dance numbers, but overall a tedious tale of a supposedly dead
+good dance numbers in this tedious tale of a supposedly dead

 husband turning up alive.